selaguardia/ProjectZero/README.md

 //== User Stories ==//

-1. The user lands on page with screen greeting
+1. The user lands on page with screen greeting --done
     - the user asks for their pets name
-    - includes input box and 'adopt' button (**currently the start button**)
+    - includes input box and 'adopt' button
+    - should toggle between adopt and rename

 2. On the right side of the page there should be 3 buttons --done
     - each one should have an progress bar